AhoyISki/graph-coloring-algorithms/README.md

 largest degree ordering:

-* took 2.50µs on paper-test.col with 3 colors
 * took 965.37µs on dsjc250.5.col with 41 colors
 * took 1.55ms on dsjc500.1.col with 19 colors
 * took 3.82ms on dsjc500.5.col with 70 colors